Everything we know about St Louis school shooting that left three dead

 The St Louis Metropolitan Police Department dispatched officers to the scene at 9.10am after the alarm was raised.

-Lieutenant Colonel Michael Sack, the interim chief of the St. Louis Police Department, told reporters that it took just a few minutes for officers to reach the high school near the intersection of Kingshighway and Arsenal, per local news Fox3 Now.
+Lieutenant Colonel Michael Sack, the interim chief of the St Louis Police Department, told reporters that it took just a few minutes for officers to reach the high school near the intersection of Kingshighway and Arsenal, per local news station Fox3 Now.

 The outlet reported that officers immediately entered the school building and students evacuating the scene told them that the male shooter had a long gun.
 The police chief added that officers heard gunfire and rushed towards it, engaging the gunman when they located him.